 A new study shows how curbing children’s exposure to secondhand smoke can start in a pediatrician's office.
 The findings, published this month, have already impacted how some clinicians in low-income communities address secondhand smoking exposure in children.

 The past year has challenged us like few others in recent memory.
 In the face of proliferating threats to our collective well-being—from the opioid and obesity epidemics to unprecedented natural disasters—many of the most innovative solutions are emerging from our institutions of public health research and education.

-Our digital Year In Review magazine includes top stories from across the Temple University College of Public Health in 2017:
+Our digital Year In Review magazine includes top stories from across the Temple University College of Public Health in the past year:

 Unintended pregnancy is prevalent, complex and costly.
 According to the Guttmacher Institute, 40 percent of pregnancies in the U.S. today are unintended.
 Many such pregnancies are associated with depression, substance abuse and delays in prenatal care, and, in 2010, public health services spent nearly $13 billion on unintended pregnancies.